 Skiing has come a long way since it first emerged thousands of years ago.
 In that time, the sport has branched out into many different styles.
 Though a lot of styles, like park or on-piste, are well-defined and well-known, others are not.
 Freeride skiing is one of the more obscure.

 Freeriding, which refers to skiing off-piste away from a resort, can be quite a bit of fun.
-Though a bit more risky than other styles, the lack of regulations provides a lot of freedom similar disciplines don’t have.
+Though a bit riskier than other styles, the lack of regulations provides a lot of freedom that similar disciplines don’t have.
 That is why so many choose to freeride around the world.